DerTyp7/ts5-obs-overlay/readme.md

 > If you were connected to multiple servers and the overlay crashed, try disconnecting from **all** servers and reconnecting to **only one**.

 ## Setup
-1. Download the latest release of the project -> https://github.com/DerTyp876/ts5-obs-overlay/releases/latest
+1. Download the [latest release](https://github.com/DerTyp876/ts5-obs-overlay/releases/latest) of this project & extract the archive to a folder of your choice
-2. Extract the archive and move the folder to where you want it to be
-3. Open your TeamSpeak5 client and go to
+2. Open your TeamSpeak5 client and go to
 `settings -> Remote Apps`
-4. Enable the "Remote Apps" feature
+3. Enable the "Remote Apps" feature
 ![image](https://user-images.githubusercontent.com/76851529/197849050-d4e28b8e-c150-4462-8871-f77ec672ee49.png)

-5. Open your OBS Studio
-6. Add a new **browser source** to your scene
+4. Open your OBS Studio & add a new **browser source** to your scene
 ![image](https://user-images.githubusercontent.com/76851529/197849644-9396fb9c-4943-4cb2-a511-062ffcd60404.png)

-7. In the properties of your new browser source, select the Local File check box
+5. In the properties of your new browser source, select the Local File check box
-8. Click "Browse" next to the newly apperared "Local file" field
+6. Click "Browse" next to the newly apperared "Local file" field
-9. Now select the in step 1 downloaded `overlay.html`
+7. Now select the in step 1 downloaded `overlay.html`
-10. Set the "Width" to `2000` and the "Height" to `1000` (This is just my own preference.
+8. Set the "Width" to `2000` and the "Height" to `1000` (This is just my own preference.
 If you have better values, use them)
 ![image](https://user-images.githubusercontent.com/76851529/197849886-679b200b-6d42-439e-bce6-44c6df67ffcc.png)

-11. Now connect to a TeamSpeak server and check if it works.
+9. Now connect to a TeamSpeak server and check if it works.
 You need to **accept** the remote app in your TeamSpeak notifications
 ![image](https://user-images.githubusercontent.com/76851529/197850151-ad057277-fe3d-427e-b21b-1d2b4875c70b.png)
 **Done**

-12. **optional** If you want to get rid of this manually accepting the remote app (step 11) do as follows:
+10. **optional** If you want to get rid of this manually accepting the remote app (step 9) do as follows:
     1. Open the file "overlay.html" in your browser
     2. Open the Inspector by pressing `F12` or `right-click -> inspection`
     3. Go to the console tab